-Stanislaus State's General Education program is guided by the University's Mission, Vision, and Values Statement and is committed to developing in its students not only a broad understanding of many subjects, but also the ability to see the essential connections between them.
+Stanislaus State's General Education (GE) program is guided by the University's Mission, Vision, and Values Statement and is committed to developing in its students not only a broad understanding of many subjects, but also the ability to see the essential connections between them.

 The GE Program requires students to complete 51 semester units, including nine upper-division units, of selected courses within seven broad categories.
 The traditional program has been offered in its current overall design, with minor adjustmentssince the early 1970's.
 Enhancements to the traditional program – guided pathways, “meta-major” organizations, First Year/Transition Year organizing – help students get the most out of the GE experience and help faculty and staff support student aspirations.

 Lower Division GE courses are foundational.
 Students learn fundamental principles, methodologies and perspectives of a discipline.
 They learn essential skills and gain breadth of knowledge.